-From the rugged cliffs of the Wild Atlantic Way and the green fields and mountains in Ireland’s Ancient East, to the beautiful beaches of County Cork, driving through Ireland is an experience you will never forget.
+From the rugged cliffs of the Wild Atlantic Way, one of the most beautiful places to visit in Ireland, and the green fields and mountains in Ireland’s Ancient East, to the beautiful beaches of County Cork, driving through Ireland is an experience you will never forget.

 Personally, I think one of the most beautiful drives in Ireland is following the coast road through West Cork, stopping off at the many beautiful fishing villages and coastal towns along the way, and then heading out to any of the hundred carry isles.
 Then again, being Corkonian, I am bound to be a little biased.

 Here’s a look at what some fellow Irish bloggers had to say when asked about their favourite drives by Chill.ie (an Irish travel insurance provider….trust me, you never want to take a road trip without the all important travel insurance!!).

 1. The Military Road, County Wicklow

 One of the most popular drives in Ireland, thanks to its proximity to Dublin city centre, wild and barren Wicklow is by far one of the most beautiful drives in Ireland.
 Stopping off at the famous Guinness Lake and the round tower at Glendalough, this drive is a perfect one dat trip from Dublin’s fair city.
 Swimming in the lake or hiking and mountain biking the Wicklow mountains are optional, but highly recommended for the adventurous at heart!